 Importance of OSI in understanding networking

-OSI (Open Systems Interconnection) is the model of reference for understanding relationships is a conceptual framework.
+OSI (Open Systems Interconnection) is the reference model for understanding relationships as a conceptual framework.
 It aims to guide vendors and developers so they can interoperate with the digital communication products and software programs they create and to provide a clear framework describing the functions of a network or telecommunications system.

-The original objective of OSI was to be a detailed specification of actual interfaces, which was developed by representatives of major computers and telecommunications companies from 1983.
-Instead, the committee decided to create a common benchmark model with which other people would then be able to develop detailed interfaces which could, in turn, become standards for data packet transmission.
-The International Organization for Standardization (ISO) has officially adopted OSI architecture as an international standard.
+The original objective of OSI was to be a detailed specification of actual interfaces, which was developed by representatives of significant computers and telecommunications companies in 1983.
+Instead, the committee decided to create a standard benchmark model with which other people would then be able to develop detailed interfaces which could, in turn, become standards for data packet transmission.
+The International Organisation for Standardisation (ISO) has officially adopted OSI architecture as an international standard.

-Every layer serves above it in this architecture and the layer beneath it is served in turn.
-Thus, there will be a data flow through the layers of the source computer and across the network and through the layers at the receiving computer in a given message between users.
+Every layer serves above it in this architecture, and the layer beneath it is served in turn.
+Thus, there will be a data flow through the layers of the source computer, across the network, and through the layers at the receiving computer in a given message between users.

-In the early days of computer networking, suppliers developed proprietary model networking to support their own products.
+In the early days of computer networking, suppliers developed proprietary model networking to support their products.
 The biggest problem with these models was that only the devices produced by the same vendor allowed communication.
-For example, only the computer or networking device that was also produced by IBM was able to communicate with.
+For example, only the computer or networking device IBM produced could communicate with.

 For both manufacturers and consumers, this situation was neither good nor profitable.
-It forced not only producers to produce all the essential network devices but also forced consumers to purchase all devices from the same manufacturer.
+It forced producers to produce all the essential network devices and consumers to purchase all devices from the same manufacturer.

-To overcome this barrier, leading hardware producers agree that a vendor-neutral network model should be utilized or supported in conjunction with their own proprietary networking model.
-Two major efforts were made to create a supplier-neutral networking model.
+To overcome this barrier, leading hardware producers agree that a vendor-neutral network model should be utilised or supported in conjunction with their proprietary networking model.
+Two significant efforts were made to create a supplier-neutral networking model.

 The first was produced by ISO, the other by DoD.
-The OSI (Open Systems Interconnection) model was established by ISO (The International Organization for Standardization) and the U.S. Defense Dept. (DoD) developed the TCP / IP model.
+The OSI (Open Systems Interconnection) model was established by ISO (The International Organisation for Standardisation), and the U.S. Defense Dept. (DoD) developed the TCP / IP model.